 - Each letter may show a different combination of funds that do not need to be repaid (like scholarships and grants) and money that will need to be paid back at some point (loans).

 - Instructions will tell you if you need to sign the letter and return it by a certain date to reserve the funds.
 (Such a signature doesn't mean you have to attend that school; it just sets the money aside for you.)

-Comparing different award letters can be confusing (understanding just one can be tricky).
+Comparing different financial aid packages can be confusing (understanding just one can be tricky).
 If you have questions about specific items listed on an award letter, contact the school's financial aid office.
 When reviewing an award package, break down each section.

 - Determine the amount of free money (scholarships and grants) and the amount of proposed student loans.